codeforamerica/ohana-web-search/README.md

 Ohana Web Search is one of two Rails apps that come out of the box with the [Ohana API](https://github.com/codeforamerica/ohana-api) platform.
 The other app is an [admin interface](https://github.com/codeforamerica/ohana-api-admin) that allows people to update the data.
 Both apps also serve as examples of what can be built on top of the social services data that the Ohana API exposes.

-This project was developed by [Code for America's 2013 San Mateo County](http://codeforamerica.org/2013-partners/san-mateo-county/) fellowship team.
+This project was developed by [Code for America's 2013 San Mateo County, CA,](http://codeforamerica.org/2013-partners/san-mateo-county/) fellowship team.
 Thanks to a [grant from the Knight Foundation](http://www.knightfoundation.org/grants/201447979/), [@monfresh](https://github.com/monfresh), [@spara](https://github.com/spara), and [@anselmbradford](https://github.com/anselmbradford) will continue to push code in 2014.

 Ohana Web Search aims to make it easy to find available services in a community, and to provide as much pertinent information as possible, such as travel directions, hours of operation, other services residents in need might be eligible for, etc.
-You can see a live example for services in San Mateo County here: [http://smc-connect.org](http://smc-connect.org)
+You can see a live example for services in San Mateo County, CA, here: [http://smc-connect.org](http://smc-connect.org)

 We gladly welcome contributions.
 Below you will find instructions for installing the project and contributing.